 The more clearly and frequently you communicate why you are a superior choice (offering more benefits, value, and bottom-line payoff), the more often they would choose you over your competitors.

 But how do you always create that real or perceived superior image in your clients’ and employers’ eyes and mind?
 In this article we explore ways to develop a personal Unique Selling Proposition to set you apart from your competitors and attract clients by offering them a compelling and unique benefit!

 How do you elevate yourself or your company to a position of notable dominance over your competition?
 What is that one thing produces results that are drastically superior compared to that of your competition?

-Keep in mind the most effective way is find a void in your industry and become exceptional in serving that niche.
+- Keep in mind the most effective way is find a void in your industry and become exceptional in serving that niche.
 But beware of over-promising!
-Only create a USP you can confidently and consistently deliver, otherwise it would be counterproductive.
+Only create and market an advantage you can confidently and consistently deliver, otherwise it would be counterproductive in growing your business.

-Clients expect special services, beyond the usual “convenient location” and occasional sales, in exchange for their business.
-Exploit your unique advantage over your competitors and remember the tiny fraction of all business professionals who adopt a dynamic USP perform vastly better than those without one!
+- Clients expect special services, beyond the usual “convenient location” and occasional sales, in exchange for their business.
+Exploit your unique advantage over your competitors.
+Remember the tiny fraction of all business professionals who adopt a dynamic unique advantage perform vastly better than those without one!